 "Nah, I haven't been put on any official shifts yet.
-Don't worry, ain't my first rodeo," the grey chupa chuckled as he slid off the mattress as well.
+Don't worry, ain't my first rodeo," the impostor chuckled as he slid off the mattress as well.
 He stood up behind Will and then wrapped his arms around him from behind, quietly nuzzling between his shoulder blades.
 He could feel the taller solder stiffen up instinctively, but then slowly relax with a quiet sigh.
 Samael smiled a bit to himself and savored the brief extension of their intimacy -- moments like these were rare when he was in the field, and he always tried to make the most of them.
 And luckily for him, his current partner didn't seem to mind too much.

 He released the corporal after a few seconds, allowing the still-flushed soldier to return to getting dressed and making himself presentable.
 Samael wasn't joking about it not being his first time -- he was fully dressed and had only one piece of armor to replace by the time Will turned around.
-The taller male blinked in surprise, his chest piece still in his hands.
+The corporal blinked in surprise, his chest piece still in his hands.
 "Omega above, you weren't kidding," he mumbled awkwardly as Samael half-grinned and pulled the second shoulder cover across his arm.

-Without a word, the rebel swept forward to help his companion secure the chest armor in place, ignoring Will's feeble protests as he cinched the straps in the back, then lightly patted the corporal's rump.
+Without a word, the rebel swept forward to help his companion secure the chest armor in place, ignoring Will's feeble protests as he cinched the straps in the back, then lightly patted the soldier's rump.
 "There.
 You still got five minutes to get yourself together, make sure ya feel ready," he suggested softly.

 "Yeah.
 I appreciate it...Specialist."
 There was a small smile curled around the corpora's muzzle, though, and Samael gave him a warm expression in return.
 Will shifted from one paw to the other as his lover moved quietly to the door to let himself out.
 He realized that even in these last moments, Samael hadn't pushed him to make a decision.
 He hadn't even talked about his mission, which didn't make Will feel uncomfortable, oddly enough.
 It felt like Samael was trying to protect him with as much plausible deniability as possible.
-As the grey 'specialist' reached out to tap the button to open the door, Will stepped toward him.
+As the 'specialist' reached out to tap the button to open the door, Will stepped toward him.

 Will stared into Samael's eyes for a moment, then blurted: "I have an inventory count scheduled at ten hours after sundown.
 If you're free...you could..."